-Though the Wednesday expiration date had been set weeks ago, the U.S. government asked for more time to prepare — while saying that it has sent more resources to the border and maintaining that the solution is not to extend the rule indefinitely.
+Though the Wednesday expiration date was set weeks ago, the U.S. government asked for more time to prepare — while saying that it has sent more resources to the border.

 About 23,000 agents are deployed to the southern border, according to the White House.
 The Biden administration said it has sent more Border Patrol processing coordinators and more surveillance and has increased security at ports of entry.